 UNL Libraries provides access to a number of resources devoted to music.
 See "Music" on the E-Resources web page for a list of indexes, databases and audio streaming databases available online.

 The Music Library maintains computer workstations to access the UNL Libraries' website, where patrons can search the UNL Libraries' catalog, the online databases, and other Internet resources.
+Music-writing software is available on several of the computers, and a scanner is available for student use.

 The Music Library maintains facilities for listening to sound recordings on LP, compact disc,and cassette.
 Special arrangements can be made to listen to 78 and 45 rpm sound recordings and reel-to-reel tapes.
+A CD to CD dubber and an LP to CD dubber are available for patrons.

 Self-service VCRs and TV monitors are available for viewing videotapes and DVDs.